 - When was your first reaction to eating eggs?

 - Does this happen every time you or your child eats eggs or something made with eggs?

 - How soon do symptoms start after consuming eggs or products containing eggs?

 - Does anything seem to improve symptoms, such as taking allergy medication or avoiding certain foods?

 - What, if anything, appears to worsen symptoms?

-- Is anyone in your family or your child's family allergic to eggs or other foods?
+- Is anyone in the family allergic to eggs or other foods?

-- Do you or does your child have a history of other allergic disorders, such as eczema, hay fever or asthma?
+- Do you or does your child have other allergic disorders, such as eczema, hay fever or asthma?

 What you can do in the meantime